leeroy4000/setup_github_environment.sh/README.md

 setup_github_environment.sh
 ```

+You’ll be prompted for your GitHub name and email.
 If a new SSH key is generated, copy the printed public key and add it to your GitHub account:

 - Go to **GitHub → Settings → SSH and GPG keys → New SSH key**